haxiomic/webcore/README.md

 - Set the SDK directory to `~/SDKs/android-sdk/` on macOS & Linux and `C:\SDKs\android-sdk\`.
 If you want to place this elsewhere, see [Using a custom Android SDK location](#using-a-custom-android-sdk-location).
 - Install NDK 20 and CMake:
   - With Android Studio open to any project, click Tools > SDK Manager
-  - Make sure an SDK platform is install (I used Android 9.0 but any should do)
+  - Make sure an SDK platform is installed (I used Android 9.0 but any should do)
   - From the SDK Tools tab check **NDK** and **CMake**

 - Open `platform/android/MinimalGLApp` with Android Studio (wait for gradle sync) and click Run (selecting either device or emulator)